eduhbg/hash-compare/README.md

 Hope you enjoy it! 👽

 ## How it works:
-It's a basic hash comparison that you need to put a password that you want to obtain the hash and then put the hashed password that you want to compare.
+It's a basic hash comparison where do you need to put a password that you want to obtain the hash and then put the hashed password that you want to compare.
 The program returns if the hashes match or not.

 #### What is MD5?
 *"The MD5 (message-digest algorithm) hashing algorithm is a one-way cryptographic function that accepts a message of any length as input and returns as output a fixed-length digest value to be used for authenticating the original message.*